Officialchi/payroll-dashboard/README.md

-# payroll-dashboard
-Payroll Management in Excel using formulas and overtime logic
 # 🧾 Payroll Management Dashboard (Excel)

 This project simulates a payroll system for a fictional company.
 I created a list of employees with assigned roles and hourly wages, tracked their hours worked, and calculated total pay, including overtime where applicable.